soheilbr82/BluegrassWorkingMemory/README.md

 The setup can be extended to synchronously collect other types of behavioral and physiological signals (Heart rate, saccade, GSR, etc.).

 The setup is developed by:\
-Soheil Borhani, sborhani at vols.utk.edu\
+Soheil Borhani, sborhani@vols.utk.edu\
-Michael O'neil, moneil8 at vols.utk.edu
+Michael O'neil, moneil8@vols.utk.edu

 This is achieved in collaboration with:\
 Zhao's Nonlinear Biodynamics lab, University of Tennessee, Knoxville\